Stylized Adversarial Defense: Conclusion

 \section{Conclusion}

 We propose to maximize inter-class margins by setting target class samples as priors to adversarial perturbations for the original samples.
 Our framework pushes the clean images towards randomly selected targets by adding the style, content and boundary information of the target image from other classes in the form of adversarial perturbations within an allowed perturbation budget.
 Our framework naturally fits within max-margin learning as it generates positive (adversaries) and negatives (target samples) for clean images.
 Adversarially trained models using our framework show significant robustness against adversarial attacks (both in white-box and black-box attack scenarios), naturally occurring distributional shifts as well as on common corruptions.
 Furthermore, robust features obtained via our proposed approach can also be used for style transfer.
+Our approach successfully demonstrates that stylized targeted attack can boost adversarial robustness with minimal negative impact on generalization .
+In future, we will study the impact of popular heuristics used in the litterateur \eg using synthetic data \cite{gowal2021improving}, pertaining \cite{hendrycks2019using}, distillation from naturally trained model \cite{cui2020learnable} and search over suitable activation functions \cite{gowal2020uncovering} which can potentially further improve our model's robustness.